Charles is a Director at KPMG, leading their dedicated collaboration consulting practice across federal government and ACT.

 James Gribble, founder of Empower Golf, is an Australian who is passionate about golf, travel and people.
 James worked in investment banking in London for 10 years after completing an economics degree at the University of Sydney

 Following an accident in late 2008, he became a quadriplegic and after a long struggle back to golf, he is now one of the only quadriplegic golfers in Australia and arguably the world.

 He has been involved with key initiatives focused on improving disabled individuals lives, many with Royal Rehabilitation Hospital in Sydney.
 James is an ambassador for the Sargood Centre (a new spinal-cord injury lifestyle rehabilitation centre).
 He therefore possesses a unique combination of passions for golf and helping those with disabilities with a strong corporate background.

-Additions to the board will be made in due course to add experience in fundraising and marketing as well potentially representatives from other disabled golf associations.
+Additions to the board will be made in due course to add experience in fundraising as well potentially representatives from other disabled golf associations.